ansible/ansible/docs/docsite/rst/windows_winrm.rst

 +++++++++++++++++++++++++++++++++++++++++++++
-Once a certificate has been generated, the issuing certificate needs to be imported into the ``Trusted Root Certificate Authorities`` of the ``LocalMachine`` store and the client certificate public key must be present in the ``Trusted People`` folder of the ``LocalMachine`` store.
+Once a certificate has been generated, the issuing certificate needs to be imported into the ``Trusted Root Certificate Authorities`` of the ``LocalMachine`` store, and the client certificate public key must be present in the ``Trusted People`` folder of the ``LocalMachine`` store.
 For this example, both the issuing certificate and public key are the same.